-Our tMRCA is one month older than the date for the MRCA of genomes presented by Pekar et al. (2021) because their analysis is restricted to the ancestry of the coronaviruses sampled from China only that resulted in the exclusion of the v lineage from their analysis.
-The potential for not sampling such lineages is well appreciated in Pekar et al. (2021).
-This exclusion and the use of sampling times in strict clock phylogenetic analyses would naturally lead to analyses leaning close to the earliest sampling times of SARS-CoV-2 (December 2019).
-Anyway, if we assume that proCoV2 was the index case, i.e., then the date of zoonosis (tIndex) would be late October to mid-November 2019.
+potential for not sampling such lineages is well appreciated in Pekar et al. (2021).
+This exclusion and the use of sampling times in strict clock phylogenetic analyses would naturally lead to analyses leaning closer to the earliest sampling times of SARS-CoV-2 (December 2019).
+Anyway, if we assume that proCoV2 was the index case, then the date of zoonosis (tIndex) would be late October to mid-November 2019.
 This range overlaps with Pekar et al.'s (2021) index date falling between mid-October and mid-November 2019.
-However, it likely that the actual tIndex is much earlier than tMRCA because proCoV2 likely increased in frequency over time before reaching a human host, and it is possible that one of its ancestors first infected a human.
-Based on an approximately one-month difference between MRCA and Index dates in Pekar et al. (2021), it is tempting to speculate that tIndex could have been as early as September 2019 for our SARS-CoV-2 phylogeny.
-This speculation requires more extensive analysis and confirmation in the future.
+However, it likely that the actual tIndex is much earlier than tMRCA because proCoV2 likely increased in frequency over time before reaching a human host, and it is possible that one of its immediate ancestor first infected a human.
+Based on an approximately 1-month difference between MRCA and Index dates in Pekar et al. (2021), it is tempting to speculate that tIndex could have been as early as September 2019 for our SARS-CoV-2 phylogeny.
+This speculation requires more extensive analysis and experimental confirmation in the future.

-Analysis of the 68KG database snapshot
+Analysis of the 68KG Database Snapshot

-Next, we analyzed a later snapshot of SARS-CoV-2 genome collection acquired three months after the 29KG dataset.
-This dataset expanded the collection of coronavirus genomes from viral isolates collected after July 7, 2020 (16,739 genomes) and added 20,004 genome sequences from viral isolates dated before July 7, 2020.
-In the expanded MOA analysis, we retained 49 variants found with frequency >1% in the 29KG dataset and added variants found with a frequency >1% in the 68KG dataset (84 total variants; see Supplementary Table S1).
-MOA analysis of the 68KG dataset produced the proCoV2 genome identical to that inferred using the 29KG dataset (see Materials and Methods).
-We found one additional genome (EPI_ISL_493171) with a proCoV2 fingerprint sampled in Hubei, China, four weeks after the Wuhan-1 strain was reported.
+Next, we analyzed a later snapshot of SARS-CoV-2 genome collection acquired 3 months after the 29KG data set.
+This data set expanded the collection of coronavirus genomes from viral isolates collected after July 7, 2020 (16,739 genomes) and added 20,004 genome sequences from viral isolates dated before July 7, 2020.
+In the expanded MOA analysis, we retained 49 variants found with frequency >1% in the 29KG data set and added variants found with a frequency >1% in the 68KG data set (84 total variants; see supplementary table S1, Supplementary Material online).
+MOA analysis of the 68KG data set produced the proCoV2 genome identical to that inferred using the 29KG data set (see Materials and Methods).
+We found one additional genome (EPI_ISL_493171) with a proCoV2 fingerprint sampled in Hubei, China, 4 weeks after the Wuhan-1 strain was reported.

-The inferred mutation history from the 68KG dataset was well-supported with high COIs and BCLs and concordant with the mutation history produced using the 29KG dataset (Fig. 4).
-Therefore, inferences reported above for the 29KG dataset were robust to the expanded sampling of genomes.
+The inferred mutation history from the 68KG data set was well-supported with high COIs and BCLs and concordant with the mutation history produced using the 29KG data set (fig. 4).
+Therefore, inferences reported above for the 29KG data set were robust to the expanded sampling of genomes.
 In the expanded mutation history, two new groups of variants were identified (ζ and η).
-They originated in mid-March 2020 and were found in a relatively high frequency in the 68KG dataset (~4.4% and 8.0%, respectively; Supplementary Table S1).
-Variants in ζ and η groups also showed episodic accumulation of mutations, e.g., the count of genomes containing three ζ mutations ($\zeta_1 - \zeta_3$; 2,955 genomes) was much larger than those with a subset of these variants (148 genomes).
-The episodic nature of mutational spread for 84 variants in the 68KG is statistically significant ($P < 10^{-8}$), i.e., clusters of mutations together have become common variants (see Materials and Methods).
+They originated in mid-March 2020 and were found in a relatively high frequency in the 68KG data set (\sim 4.4% and 8.0%, respectively, supplementary table S1, Supplementary Material online).
+Variants in ζ and η groups also showed episodic accumulation of mutations, for example, the count of genomes containing three ζ mutations ($\zeta_1 - \zeta_3$; 2,955 genomes) was much larger than those with a subset of these variants (148 genomes).
+The episodic nature of mutational spread for 84 variants in the 68KG is statistically significant ($P < 10^{-8}$), that is, clusters of mutations together have become common variants (see Materials and Methods).